francisrstokes/construct-js/readme.md

 ### BitStruct

-`BitStruct(name)`
+`BitStruct(name, lsbFirst = true)`

 Creates a BitStruct object, for storing and addressing data on the sub-byte level.
+If *lsbFirst* is `true`, the resulting buffer will consider the fields to be ordered from the 0th bit i.e. the first field in the BitStruct will be the least significant bit in the Buffer.
+If *lsbFirst* is `false`, the Buffer will contain the fields in the order they are specified.

 **Note**: When [bitStruct.toBuffer()](#tobuffer-1) is used, the resulting buffer will be byte aligned.
 This means if the size of the BitStruct is 12-bits, the resulting buffer will be 16-bits (2 bytes).
+When *lsbFirst* is true, the most significant bits will be padded.

 #### flag